Houston Grandparents Rights Lawyers

 - The parent does not have actual or court-ordered access to your grandchild

 It can be challenging to make sure you meet the necessary criteria for gaining grandparent rights in Texas.
-Work with a knowledgeable attorney to protect your interests and help you do what’s best for your grandchild.
+Work with a knowledgeable attorney for grandparents rights to protect your interests and help you do what’s best for your grandchild.

 Trustworthy Attorneys Advocating for Grandparent Rights in Houston, TX

-Attorneys with Stepp & Sullivan PC have been helping families work through legal issues for more than 70 years.
+The Houston grandparents rights lawyers with Stepp & Sullivan, P.C have been helping families work through legal issues for more than 70 years.
 We are a full-service law firm with experience representing clients throughout Houston for more than 35 years.
 Our mission is to help you overcome legal issues, advocate for your best interests, and fight for what you deserve.
-Call (713) 804-4784 for a consultation regarding your grandparents’ rights case or complete our contact form.
+Call (713) 336-7200 for a consultation regarding your grandparents’ rights case or complete our contact form.